ntblab/infant_neuropipe/scripts/MTL_Segmentation/README.md

 - `scripts/MTL_Segmentation/construct_intersects.py`:

     - This code generates segmentations that are the intersection of the manual segmentations from the two tracers (i.e., segmentations that represent the voxels shared between tracers).
 These were considered "optimal" segmentations in the manuscript because every voxel in the intersection is by definition guaranteed to match between tracers, ensuring a maximally high IRR while still maintaining a high within-tracer reliability.

+- `scripts/MTL_Segmentation/calculate_SNR.py`:

+    - This code calculates the signal-to-noise ratio (SNR) for each of our 42 anatomical scans as the mean intensity signal of hippocampal voxels on a centroid axial slice divided by the standard deviation of all non-brain voxels contained within that same slice.